hengtseChou/niri-setup/README.md

 The script will install packages required for this setup and symlink to the corresponding directories.
 Make sure you have one of the AUR helpers installed.

+> [!IMPORTANT]
-**Note that the install script will only work on Arch Linux and its derivatives.**
+> The install script will only work on Arch Linux and its derivatives..

 For the dotfiles of the following programs, please refer to [the main configuration repo](https://github.com/hengtseChou/Conf).